 Putting it Altogether

-After they all dried, I cut one of the title images and using my double-sided tape dispenser, glued it from inside the folio cover.
+After they all dried, I cut one of the title images and glued it from inside the folio cover using my double-sided tape dispenser.
 The folio covers I get have a black cardboard insert, that went after the title image.
 I carefully folded the flaps along the pre-scored lines and the folio is ready to show.
-Here are some images from the steps I mentioned.
+Here are some pictures from the steps I mentioned.

 Now, the Prints